rmcanany/SolidEdgeHousekeeper/README.md

 The Property Filter checks Draft files, but they often don't have properties of their own.
-So for those files, Housekeeper also searches any models in the drawing for the specified properties.
+For those files, Housekeeper can also search any models in the drawing for the specified properties.
+Set the option on the **Configuration Tab -- Miscellaneous Group**.
+One situation where you might want to disable this option is when searching for file Status.
+See **Document Status Options** below.

 This is a powerful tool with a lot of options.
 These are detailed below.